Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Background

 \subsection{Smart Contract Intent Detection}

 Detecting malicious intents within smart contracts is crucial for safeguarding against potential threats. \algnameold~\cite{huang2022smartintentnn} was the pioneering model developed to address this challenge.
-It employs a combination of advanced components to enhance detection accuracy: the Universal Sentence Encoder for capturing contextual code representations, a K-means clustering model for highlighting intent indicators, and a BiLSTM network for classifying intents.
-Evaluated on 10,000 smart contracts, this model achieved an F1 score of 0.8633, significantly surpassing traditional deep learning baselines such as LSTM, CNN, and the generative models like GPT.
+Built using the TensorFlow.js framework~\cite{abadi2016tensorflow,smilkov2019tensorflow}, it employs a combination of advanced components to enhance detection accuracy: the Universal Sentence Encoder for capturing contextual code representations, a K-means clustering model for highlighting intent indicators, and a BiLSTM network for classifying intents.
+The model was trained on a dataset of 10,000 smart contracts and evaluated on a separate, unseen test set of 10,000 contracts.
+While it achieved a commendable overall F1 score of 0.8633, significantly surpassing traditional deep learning baselines, it exhibited clear performance bottlenecks.
+Specifically, its detection capability was limited for minority-class intents due to data imbalance in the training set.
+For instance, the F1 score for the \textbf{MaxSell} intent was only 0.5714, highlighting the need for a more robust model.